redhat-developer/rhbk-quickstarts/spring/rest-authz-resource-server/README.md

 Another approach to access resources protected by a policy enforcer is using a RPT as a bearer token, instead of a regular access token.
 The RPT is an access token with all permissions granted by the server, basically, an access token containing all permissions granted by the server.

-To obtain an RPT, you must first exchange an OAuth2 Access Token for a RPT by invoking the token endpoint at the RHBK server:
+To obtain an RPT, you must first exchange an OAuth2 Access Token for a RPT by invoking the token endpoint at the _Red Hat build of Keycloak_ server:

 ```bash
 export rpt=$(curl -X POST \